writethedocs/www/docs/conf/portland/2023/writing-day.rst

-dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications. `dbt Core <https://github.com/dbt-labs/dbt-core>`_ is the center of our `open source repository <https://github.com/dbt-labs/docs.getdbt.com>`_.
+dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications. `dbt Core <https://github.com/dbt-labs/dbt-core>`_ is the center of our `open-source repository <https://github.com/dbt-labs/docs.getdbt.com>`_.

 The dbt Labs Docs team is a small but mighty team and Writing Day is the first time that we will be all together!
 We are looking for collaborators and dbt docs